dialoguetoolkit/chattoolOLD/index.md

 All participants' turns are routed via the server which can be scripted to detect, for example target words, phrases or syntactic constructions.
 This information can then be used, in real-time to trigger experimental interventions that are sensitive to the interactional context.

-The toolkit provides an extensive API for scripting these manipulations, as well as a constantly expanding library of experimental setups that can be reconfigured
+The toolkit provides an extensive API for scripting these manipulations, as well as a constantly expanding library of experimental setups that can be reconfigured.

 # Features